btemperli/scratch-raspberry/README.md

-# raspberry-scratch
+# Scratch on a Raspberry

-Part of my Masterthesis: Build Scratch on a Raspberry Pi and connect it with Python, LoRa and so on...
+Part of my Masterthesis: Learning networks with new technologies as LoRa and connect it with physical computing.

+Scratch: Running Scratch on a Raspberry Pi, add new extensions to establish a connection with a running server to connect Scratch with Python.